Painting Diary

 Painting Diary hosts residencies for painters and writers in a studio space in the heart of Vienna, Austria.
 The idea is to provide a space in which artists can work, free from outside expectations or deadlines, giving them time to revel in the intimacy of connections made and people met.

-You can read more about Tim's practice and the residency program
+You can read more about Issey's practice and the residency program